So, Cris and I are JUST getting back from Iceland and we’ve only got three things to say:

 However, Cris was misinformed when we went.
 This random guy told us that we would have to park the car and walk around 10 minutes to the site of the crash.

 1h later, all wet from the rain and cold from the wind, we arrived to the crash.

-What you face is an endless path of black terrain, under strong current of winds and an occasional rain shower right on your head.
+What you face is actually an endless path of black terrain, under a strong current of winds, and an occasional rain right on your head.

 Ahh, and did I mention we went in February? (so not exactly the warmest weather either).

 I cannot emphasize this enough: the walk really is endless.

 You walk, you jog, you laugh, you cry and you’re still not there…

 Take a sneak peak inside the plane wreck.

 The Plane Wreck Shuttle